Pranav-Hegde/Code-Alpha/README.md

-This was the first task assigned by CodeAlpha during my web development Internship
+This was the first task assigned by CodeAlpha, during my web development Internship